 - The moment between stimulus and the FMOT (first moment of truth where the decision to buy is made)

-- The moment when a thought occurs and the research begins
+- When a thought occurs and the research begins

 - The moment when desire meets a mobile phone, tablet or desktop